nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ```

 ### Bolding, italics, and other formatting
 By default glow uses bolding only together with `--glow-special-color`.
-Other than that all elements have no formatting.
-Use the HTML element selectors to fine-tune:
+Other than that all elements have no formatting, just color assignments.
+You can, of course, make any softs of CSS tweaks to fine tune syntax blocks.
+For example:

 ```
-[glow] {
+/* bold all secondary syntax elements */ pre {
   em { font-weight: bold }
 }
 ```